András Szántó

 András Szántó (born January 1, 1964) advises museums, foundations, educational institutions, and leading brands worldwide on cultural strategy.
 He has directed the National Arts Journalism Program at Columbia University and has overseen the Global Museum Leaders Colloquium at the Metropolitan Museum of Art.

+He published three books recently investigating the outlooks for art institutions: The Future of the Museum: 28 Dialogues (2020); Imagining the Future Museum: 21 Dialogues With Architects (2022); and The Future of the Art World: 38 Dialogues (2025).

 Life and career

 After a youth spent in Budapest and London, Szántó attended the Budapest University of Economics (now Corvinus University).
 His bachelor's thesis investigated Stalinist-era persecution in Eastern Europe and was published in 1989.